IQSS/dataverse/doc/sphinx-guides/source/installation/prerequisites.rst

         RserveConfigured=true

-If you have changed the password, make sure it is correctly specified in the :fixedwidthplain:`RservePassword` option above.
-If Rserve is running on a host that's different from your Dataverse server, change the :fixedwidthplain:`RserveHost` option above as well (and make sure the port 6311 on the Rserve host is not firewalled from your Dataverse host).
+If you have changed the password, make sure it is correctly specified in the :fixedwidthplain:`RservePassword` option.
+If Rserve is running on a host that's different from your Dataverse server, change the :fixedwidthplain:`RserveHost` option as well (and make sure the port 6311 on the Rserve host is not firewalled from your Dataverse host).

 Now that you have all the prerequisites in place, you can proceed to the :doc:`installation-main` section.